Gravitational wave polarization modes and the kinematical tensors in general relativity and beyond: Polarization modes in terms of the Newman-Penrose curvature scalars

 \section{Polarization modes in terms of the Newman-Penrose curvature scalars}

-To ease comparison of our results with others reported in the literature, we write here the polarization modes in terms of the Newman-Penrose curvature scalars~\cite{newman1962approach}.
-In terms of the 4-velocity field $u$ of a cloud of test particles and the spatial propagation direction $n$, as seen in the instantaneous rest frame of the particles, of a non-necessarily weak gravitational wave [cf.~\eqref{eq:spatial-propagation-direction}], one can introduce a complex null tetrad $(k,l,m,\cc{m})$, namely one such that $g_{ab} = -2 k_{(a} l_{b)} + 2 m_{(a} \cc{m}_{b)}$, defined by
+To ease comparison of our results with others reported in the literature, we write here the polarization modes in terms of the irreducible parts of the Riemann tensor.
+Using the irreducible decomposition of the Riemann tensor (cf., e.g., \S 3.5 of \cite{stephani2003exact}) on \eqref{eq:polarization-modes-def}, supplemented with \eqref{eq:tidal-tensor_def}, allows one to write

+where $S_{ab} = R_{ab} - (R/4) g_{ab}$ is the traceless Ricci tensor; and, recalling, $u$ is the 4-velocity field of the cloud of test particles, and $n$ is the spatial propagation direction, as seen in the instantaneous rest frame of the particles, of a non-necessarily weak gravitational wave [cf.~\eqref{eq:spatial-propagation-direction}].
+It stands out that the scalar curvature $R$ does not contribute to the vector and transverse tensor modes.

+One can obtain analogous expressions in terms of the Newman-Penrose curvature scalars~\cite{newman1962approach}.
+To accomplish this, introduce a complex null tetrad $(k,l,m,\cc{m})$, namely one such that $g_{ab} = -2 k_{(a} l_{b)} + 2 m_{(a} \cc{m}_{b)}$, defined by

-Then, the polarization modes~\eqref{eq:polarization-modes-def} can be written as
+Then, the polarization modes can be written as

 where $\Psi_0 = C_{abcd} k^a m^b k^c m^d$, $\Psi_1 = C_{abcd} k^a l^b k^c m^d$, $\Psi_2 = C_{abcd} k^a m^b \cc{m}^c l^d$, $\Psi_3 = C_{abcd} k^a l^b \cc{m}^c l^d$ and $\Psi_4 = C_{abcd} l^a \cc{m}^b l^c \cc{m}^d$.
 These relations were first reported for the particular case of linearized plane waves with null propagation in \cite{eardley1973gravitational} [cf. their (28) supplemented with their (10)--(12)].
 The general expressions given in this appendix have also been reported in the literature (cf., e.g., \S III B of \cite{hyun2019exact}).